by Legacy Plan Jan 24, 2017

 incapacity, can be substantial.

-Monroe created an estate plan.
+Marilyn Monroe created an estate plan.
 Her will left most of her wealth to hear acting coach, Lee Strasberg.
-Beyond the business relationship, Monroe had a very close emotional and personal bond with both Strasberg and his second wife, Paula.
-Monroe’s
+Beyond the business relationship, Monroe had a very close emotional and personal bond with both Strasberg and his second wife,

-will requested that her acting coach distribute her belongings, “in his sole discretion, among my friends, colleagues and those to whom I am devoted.”
-This, of course, meant that he had full and complete control over the belongings and they
+Paula.
+Monroe’s will requested that her acting coach distribute her belongings, “in his sole discretion, among my friends, colleagues and those to whom I am devoted.”
+This, of course, meant that he had full and complete control over the

 The acting coach died in 1982, 16 years after his wife, Paula, passed.
 Several years before his death, Strasberg married his third wife, Anna.
 Anna, who was 13 years younger than Monroe, never knew the famous actress but, after Anna’s husband’s